momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part1.md

 - key: a field that is common to two different datasets.
 - metadata: data about data.
 It gives you information about the data source.

 Our shapefile of St. Louis block groups does not have any socio-economic data attached to it.
-We can join the .csv file that we downloaded from NHGIS based on a field that is common to both data, which is called a key.
+We can join the .csv file that we downloaded from the U.S. Census website based on a field that is common to both data, which is called a key.
 The key that we will use to join the .csv file to the shapefile is **GISJOIN**.

 1. Go into your GIS_Data folder and unzip **STL_Income**.
 In the **STL_Income** folder, you will see three files:
   - **ACSDT5Y2018.B19013_data_with_overlays_...csv**: Shows the median income per census block group.